thenewguy/jobtastic/README.md

 Most often, you'll just be setting the `cache_duration` to enable result caching.

+#### bypass_herd_avoidance

+Defaults to False.
+If True, cache lookup for ongoing task will not be performed, although herd avoidance will still be set in the cache.
+To disable cache set, use herd_avoidance_timeout=0.

 #### cache_duration

 If you want your results cached,